 Frequently Asked Questions

 1. How dangerous a Swollen Lymph Node is?

-Swollen lymph nodes become a major concern when they appear without any apparent reason.
+Swollen gland or lymph node become a major concern when they appear without any apparent reason.
 It can be due to some minor infections.

 Or when they persist along with high fever or night sweating, it means that your body is pointing out something which needs urgent action.

 It may be due to any Immune System Disease like HIV or Cancer.

 2. How do Swollen Lymph Nodes feel like?

 Lymph nodes which swell due to infection are rubbery in touch and usually move.